conan-io/docs/faq/general.rst

 No. But it is highly recommended.
 If you want, you can just directly start with the binaries, build elsewhere, and upload them directly.
 Maybe your ``build()`` step can download pre-compiled binaries from another source and unzip them, instead of actually compiling from sources.
-You can also use the ``export-pkg`` command to create packages from existing binaries.
+You can also use the :ref:`conan export-pkg<conan_export-pkg>`  command to create packages from existing binaries.

 Does Conan use semantic versioning (semver) for dependencies?
 -------------------------------------------------------------